Hydrangea028/Web-Research-Sprint-1/README.md

 5. go to localhost:8080

 # Extra Information
-- Please ensure express is installed, using npm install express
+- To ensure that express is installed, use npm install express
 - npm install to ensure all packages are implemented to run this file
 - Before logging into your server, you will need to create a SSH tunnel from port 8080 that goes to localhost:8080, this can be achieved using putty. connect to your ip as usual and run the server through node.
 - On google chrome go to localhost:8080